Have a laptop with 8GB of RAM and want to run AI locally?

 PARAMETER temperature 0.7

-num_thread 4 — limits the number of CPU threads so the system
+num_thread 4 — limits the number of CPU threads, keeping the system

-Step-by-step guide for installation and first run —
+A step-by-step guide to installation and first launch —

-And about creating custom models via Modelfile —
+And on creating custom models via Modelfile —

 Conclusion: Three environment variables + closed unnecessary programs =